Vietnam.vn - Nền tảng quảng bá Việt Nam

 “It was raining so hard that I went out to dig a drainage ditch for my house.
 Suddenly, I heard a strange noise coming from the mountain,” Thi recounted.
 Without hesitation, he immediately called the other side of the stream – where many households were living in the danger zone.

-On the other end of the line, a woman’s voice choked with tears: “The landslide has begun…” Before she could say more, Mr. Thi interrupted, his voice resolute and firm: “Leave everything behind, grab your child and run to a safe place.
+On the other end of the line, a woman’s voice choked with tears: “The landslide has begun…”.
+Before she could say more, Mr. Thi interrupted, his voice resolute and firm: “Leave everything behind, grab your child and run to a safe place.
 If you lose something, you will be left with nothing!”

 The poor boy shouldered both the family and the work.

 After finishing grade 12, Mua A Thi had to put aside his dream of going to university because of his family's difficult circumstances.
-He was the second son in a family of 8 siblings.
+He is the second son in a family of 8 siblings.
 Unfortunately, his eldest sister passed away early, so the family's financial burden fell largely on the young man's shoulders.

 mua-a-thi-2.jpg